jppellet/markdown-it-multimd-table-ext/README.md

     | ^---- | v---- | ---- |

 This sets the vertical alignment of the first two column to top and bottom, respectively.

+## Build/Contribute

+Use `make browserify`.
+To publish your fork after updading the package name, use `npm publish`.

 ## Credits